 High Paladin Dartan Vilmon in a nutshell

-High Paladin Dartan Vilmon is the cheapest Shield Guard in the Protectorate of Menoth (competing with the Devout and the Templar).
+High Paladin Dartan Vilmon is the cheapest Shield Guard in the Faithful Masses theme (1pt cheaper than Initiates of the Wall and else competing with the Devout and the Templar).
 He also hits hard, is tough, and turns fellow paladins into viable models.
 To gain full benefit, you need to bring him together with at least one other paladin, making it effectively 10+ point investment.

 Combos & Synergies